 Golden Week public holidays

-Depending on the year, there may be additional holidays: If a holiday falls on a Sunday, the day off is observed on the next Monday.
-Additionally, there is a special rule in Japan that if any regular day is sandwiched between two national holidays, that day also becomes a holiday — great right?
+Depending on the year, there may be additional holidays.
+For example, if a holiday falls on a Sunday, the day off is observed on the Monday — like this year.
+Additionally, there is a special rule in Japan that if any regular day is sandwiched between two national holidays, that day also becomes a holiday — great, right?

 Some years, the days fall in a particularly advantageous way and everyone gets really excited.
 Golden Week 2019, for example, is legendary because the arrangement of weekends and extra holidays — including the one-time additional holiday on May 1 (commemorating the ascension of Emperor Naruhito) — delivered an unprecedented 10-day Golden Week.